SirAlabar/42-CPP/README.md

-# 🏫 C++ Modules Project README
+# 🏫 C++ Modules Project

 ## Overview 🌟

-This repository contains my implementations of the C++ modules from the curriculum.
+This repository contains my implementations of the C++ modules from the 42 curriculum.
 These modules are designed to introduce Object-Oriented Programming concepts using C++ as the language of choice.

 ## Project Structure 📂